corentinbeaulieu/mpc/src/MPC_Doc/md/mpc_cc.1.md

 context).
 This flag will enable compilation optimisations, but does not limit the application to be run in thread-base mode only. the **\-\-fnompc-privatize** only as an 'explicit' interest.
-If specified multiples times, only the last occurence prevails.
+If specified multiples times, only the last occurrence prevails.

 **-fmpc-tlsopt**, **-fnompc-tlsopt**
 : Because global/variables are translated into multi-level TLS variables (ExTLS), the overhead is higher.
-To reduce this overhead, the same methodoly used for pthread TLS variables is applied to 'ExTLS' variables.
+To reduce this overhead, the same methodology used for pthread TLS variables is applied to 'ExTLS' variables.
 Multiple approaches exist to access a TLS variable, depending the DSO it is coming from, the number of access in an instruction subset, etc. These approaches can be